lixixibj/forecasting-with-time-series-imaging/README.md

 Here, I will brifely introduce the function of other `.R` files.

-- `forecasting.methods.R`: it is used to compute the forecasts of 9 candidate methods.
+- `forec_methods_list.R`: it is used to compute the forecasts of 9 candidate methods.
-- `process.dataset.R`: it is used to compute the accuracy of forecasting methods.
+- `process_dataset.R`: it is used to compute the accuracy of forecasting methods.
-- `data.preprocessing.for.xgboost.R`: data preprocessing for `xgboost` model.
-- `comb.ensemble.R`: it is used to define the custom loss function of `xgboost`.
+- `combination_ensemble.R`: it is used to define the custom loss function of `xgboost`.
-- `classifier.xgboost.R': it is used to train and test the `xgboost` model.
+- `ensemble_classifier.R': it is used to train and test the `xgboost` model.
 -  `hyperparam.R`: hyperparameters optimization for `xgboost`.
 -  `tourism.benchmarks.R`: it is used to compute forecasts of the top methods in toursim competition.